oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 ##### A: Single Default Enclosing Compartment

-A single enclosing compartment (name defaulted to *cislz-top-cmp*) is created in the Root compartment.
+A single enclosing compartment (name defaulted to *cislz-top-cmp*) is created in the root compartment.

 ```
 tenancy_ocid         = "ocid1.tenancy.oc1..aaa...ir7xdq"